-If a string column contains a blank value, you may want to create a filter that includes or excludes records with these blank values.
-For SQL Server, the blank value is stored as an empty string.
+If a string column contains a blank value (an empty string), you may want to create a filter that includes or excludes records with these blank values.
 This empty string is indicated with empty quotation marks in the filter.
 For example: ACCT.CMAssign='' or ACCT.CMAssign<>''